cerfacs-globc/icclim/doc/source/explanation/xclim_and_icclim.rst

 .. note::
     xclim provides a virtual module named ``icclim`` which exposes in a xclim style the ECA&D indices that were historically provided by icclim.
-But this module do not use our library ``icclim`` directly, otherwise we would have a weird circular dependency.
+But this module **does not** use our library icclim directly, otherwise we would have a weird circular dependency.

 We are very grateful for the work done on xclim and we hope to continue the collaboration while both libraries grow in